Eleonore9/hardware_workshop/README.md

 ## Install

+### ESPRUINO

+1) Plugging the board:

+It’s all in http://www.espruino.com/Quick+Start, but the summary is:

+* For Mac OS X and Chromebook users: just plug the board

+* For Linux users: make sure you’re part of the plugdev group by typing `groups` in your terminal, if you aren’t add yourself with the command `sudo adduser $USER plugdev`

+2) Coding for Espruino:

+The easier (and cross platforms) solution is to install the “[Espruino Web IDE](https://chrome.google.com/webstore/detail/espruino-web-ide/bleoifhkdalbjfbobjackfdifdneehpo)” Chrome Web App from Chrome web store:

+### ARDUINO

 To avoid installation issue (aaah, software!) we'll use the CodeBender platform.
 You can create an account [here](https://codebender.cc/register/)!
 CodeBender is a cross-platform web based editor for microcontroller boards.
 It helps you write, compile and upload code to your board.